- Accommodation included

 (Driving day 3: 250 km/155 miles)

-We leave Nan and make our way through the hinterland on small back roads in a south-eastern direction.
-Passing through rice fields and fruit plantations and cruise through small farm villages.
+We leave Nan and head south through the hinterland on small joyful back roads.
+We pass through rice fields and fruit plantations, and small farm villages.
 After a local lunch at a scenic restaurant, the ride becomes more and more spectacular.
-For the next hundred km or so we ride through countless bends through yet more beautiful landscapes.
+For the next hundred km or so we ride through countless turns through yet more beautiful landscapes.
 Just before reaching our hotel in Chiang Rai, we will visit the remarkable Wat Rong Khun (White Temple) which is today recognized as one of the main attractions all over Thailand.
-Overnight in Chiang Rai.

 Day 5: Chiang Rai